Skip to content

 pulp create "My FX" --no-interactive # CI/scripting mode (no prompts)

 Available types: effect (default), instrument, app, bare.
-Templates are in tools/templates/<type>/.
+Built-in templates are in tools/templates/<type>/.

 [create]